vkrepkiy/vsc-text-tokenizer/README.md

 # Text Tokenizer

-This extension is meant to improve the process of replacing text parts with tokens (e.g. localization of hardcoded values).
-It is designed to be framework agnostic, so make sure to configure it to achieve the best experience.
+This extension is developed to improve the process of replacing text parts with tokens (e.g. localization of hardcoded values) and to provide visual hints.
+To enable all features it's required to configure the extension.

 ## Text tokenization